 Will the recent positive trend continue leading up to its next earnings release, or is Universal Technical due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Universal Technical Institute, Inc. reported second-quarter fiscal 2019 results, wherein a loss of 27 cents per share was wider than the Zacks Consensus Estimate of a loss of 17 cents.
-However, the reported loss was narrower than the year-ago loss of 40 cents.
+Universal Technical Institute, Inc. recently reported fiscal first-quarter 2019 results, wherein loss of 17 cents per share was wider than the Zacks Consensus Estimate of 11 cents.
+The reported loss also widened from the year-ago level.

-The company’s quarterly revenues of $81.7 million marginally surpassed the consensus mark of $81.6 million.
-Moreover, the reported revenues increased 1.3% from the prior-year figure of $80.7 million, attributable to higher average full-time enrollment despite one less earning day.
-Total starts also improved 11.2% year over year to 2,022 students during the quarter.
+Nevertheless, quarterly revenues of $83.1 million surpassed the consensus mark of $81.3 million by 2.2%.
+Moreover, revenues increased 2.3% from the prior-year quarter, attributable to additional earning day and higher average tuition.
+Total starts also rose 14.8% year over year to 1,511 during the quarter.

-Net cash provided by operations totaled $2.8 million in the first six months of fiscal 2019 versus net cash used in operations of $6.1 million in the comparable period of fiscal 2018.
-Adjusted free cash flow of $3 million improved significantly from the prior-year quarter.
+Net cash provided by operations came in at $4.4 million in the fiscal first quarter compared with net cash used in operations of $2.6 million a year ago.
+Adjusted free cash flow of $5.6 million improved significantly from the prior-year quarter.

-Universal Technical expects new student starts growth in mid-high single digits across existing campuses, including the new Bloomfield, NJ campus.
+Universal Technical expects mid-high single digit new student starts growth across its existing campuses, including the new Bloomfield, NJ campus.
 The average student population is likely to rise in low-single digits.